-Our business and results of operations may be adversely impacted by macroeconomic and geopolitical developments.
-First, the military invasion of Ukraine by the Russian Federation on February 24, 2022, has resulted in certain sanctions being imposed by the United States, the European Union, the United Kingdom and other jurisdictions (including the freezing of the assets related to the Russian government and individuals as well as exclusion of certain Russian financial institutions from the SWIFT messaging system), all of which are expected to negatively impact the global economy and financial markets.
-Furthermore, the imposition of sanctions on the Russian Federation, higher energy costs and commodity prices, cyber disruptions or attacks, heightened general operating risks and disruption of logistic chains in Europe, may result in economic instability, market volatility and heightened inflation, and could adversely impact our business, results of operations, financial condition and prospects.
+Furthermore, there is political and social unrest in several regions and countries, amid the global threat of terrorism, which has increasingly targeted Europe and more recently, the Middle East region.
+The recent attacks in Israel by Hamas on October 7, 2023 and the conflict that followed in the Gaza Strip has created an unstable geopolitical environment in the Middle East.
+Further to rising inflation rates, the military invasion of Ukraine by the Russian Federation on February 24, 2022 has resulted in certain sanctions being imposed by the United States, the European Union, the United Kingdom and other jurisdictions (including the freezing of the assets related to the Russian government and individuals as well as exclusion of certain Russian financial institutions from the SWIFT messaging system), all of which has negatively impacted the global economy and financial markets.
+Furthermore, the imposition of sanctions on the Russian Federation, higher energy costs and commodity prices, cyber disruptions or attacks, heightened general operating risks and disruption of logistic chains in Europe, have resulted in economic instability, market volatility and heightened inflation, all of which could adversely impact our business, results of operations, financial condition and prospects.
 Additionally, the rising tensions between Russia on one hand and the United States, United Kingdom and the EU on the other, particularly in relation to Russia's actions in Ukraine and other geopolitical uncertainties (including escalating tensions in certain regions of the world) as well as volatility in commodity prices or a negative market reaction to central bank policies may affect the growth of the Spanish economy and other countries in which we operate.
 Moreover, the economic slowdown in Spain, coupled with the rise of inflation in the European Union, has resulted in fluctuations in the availability of financing sources which ultimately could have an effect on our revenue margins and the funds available for capital expenditure.
 Any of these factors could have a material adverse effect on our business, results of operations, financial condition and prospects.

-The Group has no direct exposure to Ukraine and Russia as none of our assets are located in either market.
-However, we cannot predict the impact of Russian actions in Ukraine and any heightened military conflict or geopolitical instability that may follow, including heightened operating risks and production disruptions in Russia and Europe, additional sanctions or counter-sanctions, heightened inflation, market volatility, cyber disruptions or attacks, higher energy costs, higher manufacturing costs, disruptions in raw materials supplies, increased raw material costs and higher supply chain costs.
-See also "Risk Factors-Risks Relating to the Gaming Industry and Our Business-Our business may be negatively impacted by the economic volatility and political conditions in Spain and other markets in which we operate, including Russia's actions in Ukraine, higher energy costs and commodity prices, disruption of logistic chains and other geopolitical and macroeconomic factors."
+The Group has no direct exposure to Israel, the Gaza Strip, Ukraine or Russia as none of our assets are located in these markets.
+However, we cannot predict the impact of the rising conflict between Israel and Hamas, which controls the Gaza Strip, or of Russian actions in Ukraine and any heightened military conflict or geopolitical instability that may follow, including heightened operating risks and production disruptions in the Middle East, Russia and Europe, additional sanctions or countersanctions, heightened inflation, market volatility, cyber disruptions or attacks, higher energy costs, higher manufacturing costs, disruptions in raw materials supplies, increased raw material costs and higher supply chain costs.
+See also "Risk Factors- Risks Relating to the Gaming Industry and Our Business-Our business may be negatively impacted by the economic volatility and political conditions in Spain and other markets in which we operate, including the recent conflict in Israel and the Gaza Strip, Russia's actions in Ukraine, higher energy costs and commodity prices, disruption of logistic chains and other geopolitical and macroeconomic factors."